dials/dials/CONTRIBUTING.md

 - **Code should be written with python 3 syntax** - This means "new" exception syntax, print functions, new-style classes, and a smattering of other changes — the pre-commit hooks check for this.
-- **Try to write code compatible with python 2 and 3** - we have both [six] and [future] available for help with this, but try to use future to write idiomatic python 3 wherever possible.
+- **Try to write code compatible with python 3 and 2** - we have both [six] and [future] available for help with this, but try to use future to write idiomatic python 3 wherever possible.
 If you are unsure how to do this, ask for help.
-Once we are fully python 3 compatible, this will become a requirement, but for now we don't expect most people to be developing on top of python 3.
-If you get used to it now, it'll be less of a shock when we require and test it.
+Although the primary DIALS platform is now python 3 we still have limited support for python 2 for development, maintenance and backporting purposes.
+Please see our [python 2 deprecation timeline] for more information and the current level of python 2 support.
 - Err on the side of [PEP8] when making any style decision.
 In particular, **use PEP8 as a guide for naming** when you aren't sure the correct form to use.